Home Viagra

 • BBB A+ Rating Logo

 In 1998, the U.S. Food and Drug Administration (FDA) approved Viagra (sildenafil) for prescription use in men with erectile dysfunction (or impotence).
-The medication was originally developed and studied as an anti-hypertensive drug to treat high blood pressure as well as a type of cardiovascular (affecting the heart and blood vessels) disease called angina pectoris.
-While that effort failed, chemists at pharmaceutical giant Pfizer found that the drug was capable of inducing penile erections within 30 to 60 minutes of use.
+Pharmaceutical giant Pfizer originally developed and studied the medication as an anti-hypertensive drug to treat high blood pressure as well as a type of cardiovascular disease called angina pectoris, in which the heart does not receive sufficient oxygen and blood.
+While that effort failed, chemists at Pfizer found that the drug was capable of inducing penile erections within 30 to 60 minutes of use.

 Pfizer World Headquarters